 Metal roof testing was given more emphasis in 2002 due to the popularity of these products.
-Researchers tested both galvanized and Galvalume® roofs.
+Researchers tested both galvanized and Galvalume[®] roofs.
 Galvalume is a cold-rolled sheet with a highly corrosion-resistant hot-dip metallic coating application of 55% aluminum 43.4% zinc, and 1.6% silicon.
 These roofs are reported to better maintain solar reflectance than galvanized roofing systems.
-Average daily mid-attic maximum temperatures for the Galvalume® and galvanized metal roof systems were roughly similar (19.6°F and 17.3°F cooler than the control roof, respectively).
+Average daily mid-attic maximum temperatures for the Galvalume[®] and galvanized metal roof systems were roughly similar (19.6°F and 17.3°F cooler than the control roof, respectively).
 The estimated total heat gain for these roof cells also was relatively close.

 The highly reflective ivory metal shingle roof (Cell #3) provided the coolest peak attic temperature of all the cells without roof deck insulation.
-Its average maximum daily mid-attic temperature was 93.3°F (23.4°F lower than the control dark shingle cell).
+Its average maximum daily mid-attic temperature was 93.3° F (23.4° F lower than the control dark shingle cell).
 While the ivory metal shingle roof's reflectance was slightly lower than the two metal roofs and white metal roof, researchers noted that the air space under the metal shingles provided additional effective thermal insulation.

-Figure 76 2002 estimated combined impact of duct heat gain, air leakage from the attic to conditioned space, and ceiling heat flux on space cooling needs on an average dark shingles.
-(Figure 76) The Galvalume® roof clearly provided a greater cooling energy use reduction than the galvanized roof.
+Researchers also estimated the combined impact of ceiling heat flux, duct heat gain, and unintended attic air leakage from the various roof constructions.
+All of the alternative roofing treatments produced lower estimated cooling energy loads than the standard vented attic with dark shingles.
+(Figure 91) The Galvalume® roof clearly provided a greater cooling energy use reduction than the galvanized roof.
 This also was true during the 2001 study.
 Nighttime attic temperatures and reverse ceiling heat flux have a significant impact on the total daily heat gain, particularly for metal roofs.